vwkd/code-system/src/languages/rust/memory.md

 ## Variable

-- container of data, points to area in memory, on stack or on heap
-- called "pointer" if data is on heap??
-- stored itself on stack
-- all data in memory is owned by single variable, not multiple
-- memory is dropped when variable goes out of scope, like usual for stack, deallocated on heap

 - lifetime is its scope, region of code where it's valid
-- on assignment or function call copies variable
+- on assignment or function call copies variable move semantics by default, implicit, by assigning ??
-  - for primitive value (type that implement `Copy` trait) copies value, "pass by value"
+  - for primitive value (type that implement `Copy` trait) copies value, "pass by value", clones by default
   - beware: also in smart pointer initialization function, e.g. `Box::new(42)`
   - for heap-allocated value copies pointer, transfers ownership to new variable, old variable is invalidated, "moved", "pass by reference"
   ?? also moves structs even though on stack??
-- beware: variable is always copied, but underlying data only if not on heap!
+- beware: variable is always copied, but underlying value only if not on heap!
-- can clone data instead using `.clone()` method
+- can clone value instead using `.clone()` method
 ?? to copy instead of move
 - return value of function moves ownership to callsite